jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 - By what right does any lifeform get not to define itself by its environment?
 Tigers are orange because... what is our environment, and how do we combat entropy inside and using it?
 Car crash scenario to the reader.

 - you are the heritage of the tools and beliefs you pick up.
-- genes mean little, commidus.
+- genes mean little, commodus.
 - identities come and go, but the pencil/Simmel... stays.
 - we're still on the old side of the river. mammoths on canoes.
 - sixth mass extinction.